f5-jay/notes/OKD MachineConfig - rpm-ostree/README.md

-# Machine Config Stuck - ROM-OSTree Failed
+# Machine Config Stuck - RPM-OSTree Failed

 Any node that ends up in this situation will need manual intervention.
 Zincati cannot auto-update out of it, as rpm-ostreed is not available.